Jaspersoft/jrs-rest-java-client/README.md

 InputStream result = operationResult
                           .getEntity();
 ````
-Please notice, you should stop them previously using `.updateCollectors()` or `updateCollectorsMetadata()` methods.
+Please notice, you should stop them previously using `.updateCollectorSettings()` methods.
 Stopping the collector will turn off logging and begin resource export (if "includeDataSnapshots" is `true` and resourceUri not empty).
 Once stopped, collectors can't be run again.
 When App Server (e.g. Tomcat) is restarted, all collectors must change to stopped state.
-Before getting collectors' content check them status with method `.collectorsMetadata()`.
+Before getting collectors' content check them status with method `.collectorsSettings()`.

 Delete log collectors you can as single or as batch operation:
 ```java